The Influence of One Strategic Agent on the Core of Stable Matchings: Abstract

 \section{Abstract}

-Consider a matching problem with $n$ men and $n$ women, with preferences drawn uniformly from the possible $(n!)^{2n}$ full ranking options.
-We analyze the influence of one strategic agent on the quality of the other agents' matchings under the Gale--Shapley algorithm.
-We show that even though the Gale--Shapley algorithm is famous for being optimal for men, one small change in the reported preferences is enough for the women to get a near optimal match.
-In this case, the quality of the matching dramatically improves from the women's perspective.
-The expected women's rank is $O(\log^4(n))$ and almost surely the average women's rank is $O(\log^{2+\epsilon}(n))$ rather than a rank of $O(\frac{n}{\log(n)})$ in both cases under a truthful regime.
-Both results hold for any matching algorithm that guarantees a stable matching.
+In this work, we analyze the influence of a single strategic agent on the quality of the other agents' matchings in a matching market.
+We consider a stable matching problem with $n$ men and $n$ women when preferences are drawn uniformly from the possible $(n!)^{2n}$ full ranking options.
+We focus on the effect of a single woman who reports a modified preferences list in a way that is optimal from her perspective.
+We show that in this case, the quality of the matching dramatically improves from the other women's perspective.
+When running the Gale--Shapley men-proposing algorithm, the expected women-rank is $O(\log^4 n)$ and almost surely the average women-rank is $O(\log^{2+\epsilon}n)$, rather than a rank of $O(\frac{n}{\log n})$ in both cases under a truthful regime.
+On the other hand, almost surely, the average men's rank is no better than $\Omega\left(\frac{n}{\log^{2+\epsilon}n}\right)$, compared to a rank of $O({\log n})$ under a truthful regime.\\ All of the results hold for any matching algorithm that guarantees a stable matching, which suggests that the core convergence observed in real markets may be caused by the strategic behavior of the participants.